 When in doubt, throw it out!
 Even better, call The Woodlands Township Environmental Services Department for help with recycling right, 281-210-3800.

 Please remember to always follow Waste Management guidelines which can be found on the lid of your recycling cart.
 For more recycling resources, visit the Township’s recycling webpage.

 To bag or not to bag your recyclables?
 The answer is simple.
 Leave them loose!
 Plastic bags, film and flexible packaging are not accepted in our curbside carts.
 In fact, they’re the number one contaminant of our curbside recycling.
-If residents stopped bagging their recyclables our community would cut contamination by 50%.
+If residents stopped bagging their recyclables our community would cut contaminationby 50%.
 The value of recyclables is directly tied to how clean, or uncontaminated, they are.
 The success of the recycling industry is dependent on finding buyers for clean, quality recyclable materials.

 Why aren’t bags allowed in our program?

 During the initial stages of sorting, loose plastic bags and film are separated from the rest of the materials by hand.
 This takes a great deal of effort, and much of it slips by, wrapping around machinery and damaging equipment further down the line.
 MRFs have to shut down the processing line several times a day to remove plastic film entangled in the machines.
 This takes up valuable time and increases costs.
 It also creates unsafe working conditions for the individuals that must crawl into the machines to remove the film.
-Check out this video to see the effects of plastic bags on MRF equipment.
+Check out the video below to see the effects of plastic bags on MRF equipment.

 The problem with bagging recyclables